 Knowledge really is power when it comes to winning the population stabilization debate.
 We have the facts on our side.
 We have the moral high ground.
 We just have to be able to communicate the facts.
-Here are some books filled with facts that will help you become more informed.
-Peruse the list, enjoy the books, and let us know if you have any books we should add.
+Here are some books and articles filled with facts that will help you become more informed.
+Peruse the list, enjoy the books and articles, and let us know if you have any written material we should add.
 We’re depending on you to help us spread the word about the need for population stabilization.

 Breaking New Ground: A Personal History